 thunderstorms over the Lesser Antilles today through Wednesday,

 with this activity spreading into the eastern Caribbean later in

 A tropical wave in the central Caribbean is along 72W south of

 21N, moving west at 20 kt.
 Scattered showers are within 90 nm of

 the wave axis.
 It is expected to become diffuse and ill-defined

 within the next 24 hours as it moves into the western Caribbean.

 The monsoon trough extends from the coast of Africa near 12N15W

-the coast of South America near 07N60W.
-Scattered moderate
+of South America near 00N49W.
+Scattered showers are within 120 nm

 GULF OF MEXICO…